 2. Edit the file using vi or any Unix text editor you are comfortable with.
 We will use vi:

 3. There are many options for your config file.
-Below is an example entry for a shortcut to your DV server:
+Below is an example entry for a shortcut to your VPS server:

 4. Now that you have your shortcut created, you can add even more options directly below these entries.
 For instance, maybe you want to make sure your session "stays alive" while you step away from your keyboard for a bit.
 The following example will refresh your connection every 30 seconds for a maximum of one hour:

 ServerAliveInterval 30 ServerAliveCountMax 120